LiorFrid/Task/README.md

 They both saved their value but asset b is more volatile
 * Is there anything else you'd want to implement given more time?

-If there is more time I think to implement db to save the data instead calculate it when the server is turned on. on rest-api maybe add express router.
+If there is more time I think to implement db to save the data instead calculate it when the server is turned on and will not save the data on memory. on rest-api maybe add express router.
 I would add more styling and more options for the graph visulaition.